perama-v/archors/README.md

 collectively shard an archive node.
 This could be an extension to an existing network such as the Portal Network, which already has a block header cryptographic accumulator.

+How are these >17 million proofs being generated?
+With this tool!
+One needs an archive node that serves `eth_getProof`.
+Then the actual historical state at each block can be exported and stored.
+These proofs only include state that was accessed during that block, not the entire chain state.

+A proof plus a block body allows isolated single block trace.
+That is, every EVM operation can be replayed and inspected - without needing the rest of the chain.
+Nodes can store subsets of the data and remain functional and trustless.

 ## Status

 > Toy/experimental